SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Daily Scrums[ScrumEvents,DailyScrum] improve[EmpiricalScrumPillars,Adaptation] communications, identify impediments[Impediments], promote quick decision-making, and consequently eliminate the need for other meetings[ExtendScrum,OtherMeetings].

 The Daily Scrum[ScrumEvents,DailyScrum] is not the only time Developers[ScrumTeam,Developers] are allowed to adjust[EmpiricalScrumPillars,Adaptation] their plan.
-They[ScrumTeam,Developers] often meet throughout the day for more detailed discussions about adapting[EmpiricalScrumPillars,Adaptation] or re-planning the rest of the Sprint’s[ScrumEvents,Sprint] work.
+They[ScrumTeam,Developers] often meet throughout the day for more detailed discussions about adapting[EmpiricalScrumPillars,Adaptation] or re-planning the rest of the Sprint's[ScrumEvents,Sprint] work.

 ## Sprint Review[ScrumEvents,SprintReview]